laminas/laminas-session/doc/book/save-handler.md

 ## Custom Save Handlers

-There may be cases where you want to create a save handler where a save handler currently does not exist.
-Creating a custom save handler is much like creating a custom PHP save handler.
-All save handlers *must* implement `Zend\Session\SaveHandler\SaveHandlerInterface`.
-Generally if your save handler has options you will create another options class for configuration of the save handler.
+There may be cases where you want to create a save handler.
+Creating a custom save handler is much like creating a custom PHP save handler, with minor differences.
+All zend-session-compatible save handlers *must* implement `Zend\Session\SaveHandler\SaveHandlerInterface`.
+Additionally, if your save handler has configurable functionality, you will also need to create an options class.